kinskiwu/blink-r-api/README.md

-# ShortenURL API System Design Documentation
+# Short URL API System Design Documentation

 ## Overview

-This document outlines the design and architecture of the ShortenURL API, a system designed to provide URL shortening, redirection, and analytics services.
-It includes functional and non-functional requirements, assumptions, design decisions, API architecture, and instructions for using the API via `curl`.
+This document outlines the design and architecture of the Short URL API, a system designed to provide URL shortening, redirection, and analytics services.
+It includes functional and non-functional requirements, assumptions, design decisions, API architecture, instructions for using the API via `curl` and strech features.

 ## Requirements

 ### Functional Requirements

-- **URL Shortening**: Users can input a long URL, and the server returns a shortened URL.
+- **URL Shortening**: Users can input a long URL, and the server returns a short URL.
-- **URL Redirection**: Users clicking on a shortened URL are redirected to the corresponding long URL.
+- **URL Redirection**: Users clicking on a short URL are redirected to the corresponding long URL.
-- **Analytics**: Track how often a shortened URL is accessed within specified time frames (last 24 hours, past week, all-time).
+- **Analytics**: Track how often a short URL is accessed within specified time frames (last 24 hours, past week, all-time).
 - **Data Persistency**: All associated data must be persistent.
 - **Testability**: Testable via `curl`.